SpencerMcCrory/SpencerMcCrory/README.md

 # 👋 Hi, I'm Spencer McCrory

-🎓 I'm a soon-to-be graduate of the Computer Programming & Analysis Advanced Diploma program at Conestoga College (April 2025), with a strong focus on full-stack web development, backend APIs, and scalable software solutions.
+🎓 I'm a new graduate of the Computer Programming & Analysis Advanced Diploma program at Conestoga College (April 2025), with a strong focus on full-stack web development, backend APIs, and scalable software solutions.

 ## 💻 About Me

 - 💡 Passionate about building secure, scalable, and user-focused applications
-- 🎓 Graduated with a 3.94 GPA in Computer Programming and Analysis
+- 🎓 Graduated with a 3.95 GPA in Computer Programming and Analysis
 - 🌐 Experienced in **frontend and backend development**

 ## 🔧 Tech Stack